towerofnix/blog/site/index.md

 # Art dump March!!!

 March!
 Quite a few things.
 Less doodles, but more relatively-complete things.
-Actually, maybe "less doodles" isn't right - rather, there's more doodles that I actually went further with!
-(Okay, less doodles than February anyways.)
+Actually, maybe "less doodles" isn't right - rather, there's more doodles that I actually went further with! ...Okay, less doodles than February anyways :)

 Clicking any image will view it directly, so you can zoom in or view it in fullscreen.
 As usual, these are all [CC BY-SA 4.0][ccbysa] licensed.